subvertnormality/mosaic/README.md

 <!-- ![16 step selector](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/note_editor_16_selector.png) -->

-Aim for higher pitches or dive deeper with the octave select buttons, expanding your melodic range.
+Aim for higher or lower pitches with the octave select buttons, expanding your melodic range.
+A single press of the end buttons in this trio steps up and down by one step.
+Long press these to quickly navigate to the pages at the extremes.
+A single press of the middle button gets you back to the page with the root note on the bottom row.

 <!-- ![Melodic range selector](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/note_editor_octave_selector.png) -->